drarunmitra/nfhs-caesarean-paper-data-analysis/README.md

    - Sufficient disk space (~2 GB for PDFs and intermediate files)
    - Java JDK installed for `tabulizer` package

-**Note**: Script 01 may take several hours to complete due to downloading ~705 PDFs from the NFHS website.
+**Note**: Scripts starting with `01_*` may take several hours to complete due to downloading 700+ PDFs from the NFHS website.

 ### Quick Start (Using Pre-processed Data):

-If you have the cleaned RDS files, you can skip Step 1 and start from Script 02:
+You can use the cleaned RDS files to skip Step 1 and start from Script 02:

 ```r
 source("02_cleaning_and_joining_with_spatial_data.R")